 Bed Bath & Beyond says it can no longer pay its debts

-(CNN) -- The end could be near for struggling retailer Bed Bath & Beyond, as it warned in a regulatory filing Thursday that it received a notice of default from its lender, JPMorgan Chase.
+MIAMI - The end could be near for struggling retailer Bed Bath & Beyond.

+In a regulatory filed Thursday, the company said it had received a notice of default from its lender, JPMorgan Chase.
 Shares of Bed Bath & Beyond (BBBY) plunged more than 20% on the news, to about $2.56 a share.

 Bed Bath & Beyond defaulted "on or around" January 13, according to the Securities & Exchange Commission filing.
 As a result, creditors are demanding immediate payment.